-BOOKMARKS: Contains all feed items saved as bookmarks by the context user.
-Pass the current user's ID as the subjectId.

-Function Description COMPANY: Contains all feed items except feed items of type TrackedChange.
+- BOOKMARKS: Contains all feed items saved as bookmarks by the context user.
+Pass the current user's ID as the subjectId. - COMPANY: Contains all feed items except feed items of type TrackedChange.
 To see the feed item, the user must have sharing access to its parent.
-Pass the current user's ID as the subjectId.
-FILES: Contains all feed items that contain files posted by people or groups that the context user follows.
-Pass the current user's ID as the subjectId.
-GROUPS: Contains all feed items from all groups the context use either owns or is a member of.
-Pass the current user's ID as the subjectId.
-NEWS: Contains all updates for people the context user follows, groups the user is a member of, and files and records the user is following.
+Pass the current user's ID as the subjectId. - FILES: Contains all feed items that contain files posted by people or groups that the context user follows.
+Pass the current user's ID as the subjectId. - GROUPS: Contains all feed items from all groups the context user either owns or is a member of.
+Pass the current user's ID as the subjectId. - NEWS: Contains all updates for people the context user follows, groups the user is a member of, and files and records the user is following.
 Contains all updates for records whose parent is the context user.
-Contains every feed item and comment that mention the context user or that mentions a group the context user is a member of.
+Contains every feed item and comment that mentions the context user or that mentions a group the context user is a member of.
+Pass the current user's ID as the subjectid. - PEOPLE: Contains all feed items posted by all people the context user follows.
+Pass the current user's ID as the subjectId. - RECORD: Contains all feed items whose parent is a specified record, which could be a group, user, object, file, or any other standard or custom object.
+When the record is a group, the feed also contains feed items that mention the group.
+When the record is a user, the feed contains only feed items on that user.
+You can get another user's record feed.
+Pass the record's ID as the subjectId. - To: Contains all feed items with mentions of the context user.
+Contains feed items the context user commented on and feed items created by the context user that are commented on.
 Pass the current user's ID as the subjectId.
-PEOPLE: Contains all feed items posted by all people the contex user follows.
-Pass the current user's ID as the subjectId.
-RECORD: Contains all feed items whose parent is a specified record which could be a group, user, object, file, or any other standard of custom object.
-When the record is a group, the feed also contain feed items that mention the group.
-When the record is a user, th feed contains only feed items on that user.
-You can get another user's record feed.
-Pass the record's ID as the subjectId.
-To: Contains all feed items with mentions of the context user.
-Contains feed items the context user commented on and feed item created by the context user that are commented on.
-Pass the currer user's ID as the subjectId.
-TOPICS: Contains all feed items that include the specified topic Pass the topic's ID as the subjectId.
-This value is supported i Salesforce for mobile web only.
-Topics aren't available in Salesforce for iOS or Salesforce for Android.